sierra-zero/FocusEngine/README.md

 * Better UI Editor: Selecting things in the editor works more intuitively, like hidden things are skipped and smaller things are easier to click.
 * UI Text features: vertically align text or use \<color> tags to dynamically change text colors.
 Use \<br> tags to have multiline text set straight from GameStudio.
 Need text shadows, outlines or bevels?
 Precompile a font (right click it in the asset view) that has a Glyph Margin > 0, which will generate a PNG with room to edit in effects right into the glyphs.
 * ModelBatcher: Easily make batched models using lots of individual models (think grass and rocks for your whole terrain batched into one draw call and entity).
 See https://github.com/phr00t/FocusEngine/blob/master/sources/engine/Xenko.Engine/Engine/ModelBatcher.cs
+* Level of detail system: in GameSettings -> Rendering, you can set a value for things to cull when they are really small on the screen.
+Separate value can be used for culling shadows, too.
+Individual models can have "Small Factor Adjustment" values that make them more important (or less important) to make them cull easier/harder.
+* Much more control over the depth buffer: objects, even transparent ones and UI components, provide options for how they interacts with the depth buffer.
 * More Post Processing Effects: Fog and Outline post processing shaders work, out of the box.
 * Easy setting game resolution: Game.SetDefaultSettings(width, height, fullscreen) and Game.OverrideDefaultSettings to set and save resolution of your game.
 * Easy generating procedural meshes: StagedMeshDraw takes a list of verticies and indicies, no "buffer binding" or "GraphicsDevice" needed.
 Also will actually upload the mesh when it tries to get rendered automatically, saving time and resources if the mesh doesn't actually ever get viewed.